garykac/shinjuku/README.md

 The map is divided into the 23 regions (known as "wards", or "区" (_ku_) in Japanese).

 Each region contains 1 or more train stations and these stations have lines that identify potential connections to other stations.
+Some stations have a _sakura_ icon to indicate that stores built there are allowed to be upgraded to a department store.

-Some station names are highlighted with a background color which indicates that stores built there are allowed to be upgraded to a department store.
+On the right side of the board is the customer queue (④ ③ ② ①).
+Customers will accumulate here before moving on to the map.

 ### Cards